AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 ![image](https://github.com/user-attachments/assets/50204f93-24ce-43a1-9e40-0a9166887ce2)

-Once you're done, let's move on to the next step: installing Miniconda 🐍.
+Once you're done, let's move on to the next step: installing **Miniconda** 🐍.

 ---

 ## Install Miniconda in the WSL2 Distro
-Before we get into the installation steps for Miniconda, there's something important to check.
-Since we've already installed Ubuntu and Docker, we need to make sure that the default WSL points to Ubuntu, not Docker.
+Before we get into the installation steps for **Miniconda**, there's something important to check.
+Since we've already installed **Ubuntu** and **Docker**, we need to make sure that the default WSL points to **Ubuntu**, not Docker.
 Why?
 Because if the default is set to Docker, when you type the wslcommand, you'll end up in Docker instead of Ubuntu.

 It's easy to check.
-Type the following command in Powershell/CMD:
+Type the following command in **Powershell/CMD**:

 ```bash
 wsl --list --verbose